 First, a few words on galvanized steel, zinc fumes, and stick welding.

 Galvanized steel is regular steel coated with zinc to make it rustproof.
 If you weld it without removing the coating, zinc creates the following problems:

-- The arc evaporates a part of the zinc, resulting in a large plume of white fumes.
+- The arc quickly evaporates the zinc, resulting in a large plume of white fumes.
 Avoiding the fumes is the most important thing to do when welding galvanized steel.

 - The arc also melts the zinc.
 Liquid zinc can penetrate the bead and the workpiece, making them brittle.
-If the weldment takes heavy stress, it can crack.
+If the weldment takes heavy stress, it may crack.

 - Poor root penetration and lack of fusion are serious defects affecting the joint’s strength.